Get the newsLog In or Subscribe to skip

 On November 22, 1963, an out-of-breath Jay Watson, WFAA’s program director, who had run back to the station from a few blocks away after witnessing the assassination of President John F. Kennedy, went on the air live with the first reports.
 As the drama unfolded in Dallas, WFAA crews supplied a steady stream of information on the biggest story in the city’s history, setting a tone for the kind of news coverage the station would become known for all over the country.

 Since those early days the station has continued to distinguishing itself through coverage of news stories, community service and the pioneering of digital technologies.
 WFAA has been repeatedly recognized with the most prestigious honors in broadcast journalism including multiple George Foster Peabody Awards, national Edward R. Murrow Awards and eight duPont-Columbia University Silver Batons.
 In 2009, the station was honored with a duPont-Columbia University Gold Baton, the first local television station to ever receive the award.

 On December 23, 2013, Gannett Company, Inc acquired WFAA, Dallas-Fort Worth’s ABC affiliate.
+And in 2015, Gannett spun its publishing properties from its broadcast and digital properties, making WFAA part of TEGNA Media, one of the largest most geographically diverse broadcasters in the country.
 The station’s legacy of dedication to viewers through investigative journalism, daily news coverage through broadcast and digital platforms and a commitment to local programming continues as the primary hallmark of WFAA.
-To learn more about Gannett and its subsidiary brands, visit www.gannett.com.
+To learn more about TEGNA and its subsidiary brands, visit www.tegna.com.